Who we are:

 To increase participation in boating by building relationships with other international organizations.

-ISPA Japan uses the same standard for boat training as the International Sail and Power Association (ISPA) for both sail and power.
+ISPA Japan uses the same standard for boat training as the International Sail and Power Academy (ISPA) for both sail and power.

 As at December 31, 2015, there are total 74 members; 68 private and 6 corporate This includes 40 ISPA Japan certified instructors.